twota/terms-of-service-and-privacy-policy/README.md

 We may receive limited information from third-party sources, including:

-▪Linked social media accounts, if you choose to connect them.
+▪Linked social media accounts, if you choose to connect them

-▪Analytics providers that help us understand app usage and reliability.
+▪Analytics providers that help us understand app usage and reliability

-▪Service providers supporting hosting, moderation, and performance analysis.
+▪Service providers supporting hosting, moderation, and performance analysis

 ☑ Note: We do not collect biometric or health data.